 Recognised by The Institute of Banking and LIA for CPD Purposes

-Personal Insolvency Course Overview
+Certificate in Personal Insolvency Practice Course Overview

 On completion of the course, the learner will be equipped with an in-depth knowledge of insolvency law in Ireland which will enable them, if authorised by the ISI, to act as a Personal Insolvency Practitioner (PIP) and advise debtors on statutory debt solutions.